PiyushPapaya/OLED-Display-Studio/README.md

 1. **Flash** the Arduino sketch to your Nano 33 BLE (one-time USB step)
 2. **Open** the web app in Chrome (desktop or Android)
 3. **Connect** to the Arduino via Web Bluetooth
-4. **Upload** images or GIFs — they get converted to 128×64 monochrome bitmaps and sent over BLE
+4. **Upload** images or GIFs, they get converted to 128×64 monochrome bitmaps and sent over BLE
 5. **Watch** your OLED display play the animation wirelessly

 The web app handles all image processing: resizing, dithering, GIF frame extraction, and BLE chunked transfer.
 The Arduino stores up to 60 frames in RAM and plays them back in a loop.